BioPhoton/ng-drupal-7-services/README.md

 # Angular Drupal7 Services
 #### Well structured angular modules mimic the architecture of [Drupal Services 3.x](https://www.drupal.org/project/services)

 Angular Drupal7 Services is a REST client for AngularJS, which allows you to user predefined functions when communication with Drupal's api endpoints.
-Unlike the other project focusing on the same topic, Angular Drupal7 Services is precisely organized around the [Drupal Services 3.x](https://www.drupal.org/project/services) architecture and naming.
+Unlike the other project focusing on the same topic, Angular Drupal7 Services is precisely organized around the [Drupal Services 3.x](https://www.drupal.org/project/services) architecture and naming conventions.

 It optionally provides events next to the common used promise approach.

 A full set of Drupal's resources is available, and all basic workflow's depending to authentication or helpers for CRUD operations are also provided as a set of extra modules.

-Check out the [Drupal-API-Explorer](https://github.com/BioPhoton/ng-drupal-services-tests-with-ng) for a full demo Or check out the sample implementation for [Ionic-Headless-Drupal](https://github.com/BioPhoton/Ionic-Angular-Headless-Drupal-Demo)
+Check out the [Drupal-API-Explorer](https://github.com/BioPhoton/ng-drupal-services-tests-with-ng) for a full demo
+Or check out the sample implementation for [Ionic-Headless-Drupal](https://github.com/BioPhoton/Ionic-Angular-Headless-Drupal-Demo)